 Could future series transcend American borders?
-While Lucy Prebble said to Deadline that Armstrong and the writing team don't "want it to be too on the nose about what is happening now in the world," there are "talks about going more international than we’ve gone before, which is to do with the relationship between the media industry and international countries."
+While scriptwriter Lucy Prebble told Deadline back in 2019 that the writing team don't "want it to be too on the nose about what is happening now in the world," there are "talks about going more international than we’ve gone before, which is to do with the relationship between the media industry and international countries."

-Succession's premise shouldn't be as enticing it is: who cares about the problems of rich people as they scheme to get even richer?
+Succession's premise shouldn't be as enticing as it is: who cares about the problems of rich people as they scheme to get even richer?
 It shouldn't work, but Jesse Armstrong's unpredictable HBO knockout got its claws in us early and left us desperate for more.